Minimax Adaptive Control for a Finite Set of Linear Systems: Conclusions

 Two main contributions have been given in the is paper.
 First, Theorem~\ref{thm:intro} shows that the minimax adaptive control problem can be stated as a standard zero sum dynamic game with a finite-dimensional state space.
 Second, Theorem~\ref{thm:main} gives and explicit upper bound for the value of the game and a corresponding adaptive control scheme achieving the upper bound.
 We believe that the approach has tremendous potential for applications and generalizations in various directions.
 However, we also believe that upper bound of Theorem~\ref{thm:main} may not be the last word, but rather a first step towards an exact formula for the minimal achievable gain and a seed for a rich new theory of the interplay between learning and control.

-\acks{The author is grateful to Olle Kjellqvist for help with constructing the example.
-Both are members of the excellence center ELLIIT.
+\acks{The author is grateful to Olle Kjellqvist for help with constructing the example and to Daniel Cederberg for spotting an error in the original publication of 2021.

+The author is a member of the excellence center ELLIIT.
 Financial support was obtained from the Swedish Research Council, the European Research Council and the Swedish Foundation for Strategic Research.
 The work was also partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation. }